How To Approach Ethical Dilemma Scenarios in the Medical School Interview and in the MMI

 This view led to a 1945 church decision, and that decision prohibited Jehovah's Witnesses from receiving blood transfusions.
 Many Jehovah's Witnesses believe that by accepting blood, they will give up their right to be a member of their faith and lose any hope of eternal life.
 In the past, the Watchtower Society has supported the shunning and social isolation of members who violate this doctrine.

 In 2000, the Watchtower Society loosened its stance a bit, backing off on the excommunication of members who violate the doctrine.
+However, patients who violated this doctrine would still lose an important connection to their faith community.
 They wrote, and I quote, "If a baptized member of the faith willfully and without regret, accepts blood transfusions, he indicates by his own actions, that he no longer wishes to be one of Jehovah's Witnesses.
 The individual revokes his own membership by his own actions."

 It's important to have this context and background about Jehovah's Witnesses, because we hear so much about how we shouldn't give blood transfusions to practitioners of the faith.